-If you’re new to the craze or still on the fence about about getting one, you might not know all of its secrets just yet.
+If you’re new to the craze — or still on the fence about pressure cooking — you might not know all of this pot's secrets just yet.
 But we’ve got you covered.
 Here are some our favorite things to do with an Instant Pot that go beyond regular recipes.
-(And, if we convince you to try one, Shop TODAY found a model for 50 percent off to get you started!)
+(And, if you're ready to get cooking, Shop TODAY found a model for 50 percent off to get you started!)

 From frozen to fabulous

 No time to thaw?
 No problem.
 You can start cooking your food even when it’s a big block of ice.
-Just don't add raw, frozen meat to the pot, but blocks of frozen soups, stews and cooked proteins are all good to go.
-One tip, though, just make sure you store and freeze the food in a small container that will easily fit inside the pot, otherwise you’ll have to thaw it first.
+Just don't add raw, frozen meat to the pot.
+However, blocks of frozen soups, stews and cooked proteins are all good to go.
+One tip, though, just make sure you store and freeze the food in a small container that will easily fit inside the pot, otherwise you’ll have to thaw it first anyway.

 Make hard-boiled eggs

 Whether you want to just keep some hard-boiled eggs in the fridge or are making an appetizer like deviled eggs, you can make them in your Instant Pot in about 10 minutes.
 You can use the rack that comes with the pot or go with a silicone steamer insert.
 If using the trivet, simply place the eggs on the rack (about six to 10 will fit, depending on the size of your pot); add 1 cup of water to the bottom of the pot and then close the lid and set the pot to high.
-It will take about 6 minutes for the pressure to build and another 5 minutes for the eggs to cook.
+It will take about 6 minutes for the pressure to build and another 5 minutes for the eggs to fully cook.
 Once the cycle is done, remove the eggs and place in an ice bath to halt the cooking process.